krh3rtz/PASS-CRYPT/README.md

 Password Crypter.

 Sometimes, it is necessary to keep our credentials in secret, yet we all know that keeping this info in a computer is not always a good idea.
-In this case we can a use "PASS-CRYPT".
-This tool is intended to be used a crypter of plain text.
+In this case we can use "PASS-CRYPT".
+This tool is intended to be used as a crypter of plain text.
 This is accomplished by using several algorithms that will generate a key, which will then be used to "obf" the text.